Annual Salary

 You can find out more about careers in the energy industry from My Energy Future.

-You could work for operating companies with their own exploration and production licences, or for drilling and maintenance contracting companies.
+You could work for oil and gas companies who have their own exploration and production licences, or for businesses contracted to operate and maintain drilling equipment on offshore rigs and ships.

-With experience, you could be promoted from driller to toolpusher or rig manager.
+With experience, you could be promoted from driller to tool pusher or rig manager, overseeing drilling operations.

 You'll need: